LL.M. Admissions Requirements

 Application requirements include:

 - Completed Application, using the LSAC LL.M.
-Application
+Application or the University of Illinois Graduate College Application

 - Statement of Purpose